eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 From the user's perspective, the application must provide a way to input the transaction code.

-After user acceptance of the offer, the selected documents can be issued using the `issueDocumentsByOfferUrl(offerUri:docTypes:txCodeValue:format:)` method.
+After user acceptance of the offer, the selected documents can be issued using the `issueDocumentsByOfferUrl(offerUri:docTypes:docTypeKeyOptions:txCodeValue:format:)` method.
 When the transaction code is provided, the issuance process can be resumed by calling the above-mentioned method and passing the transaction code in the `txCodeValue` parameter.

 ### Dynamic issuance
 Wallet kit supports the Dynamic [PID based issuance](https://github.com/eu-digital-identity-wallet/eudi-wallet-product-roadmap/issues/82)

-After calling `issueDocument(docType:format:)` or `issueDocumentsByOfferUrl(offerUri:docTypes:txCodeValue:format:)` the wallet application need to check if the doc is pending and has a `authorizePresentationUrl` property.
+After calling `issueDocument(docType:format:keyOptions: KeyOptions:)` or `issueDocumentsByOfferUrl(offerUri:docTypes:docTypeKeyOptions:txCodeValue:format:)` the wallet application need to check if the doc is pending and has a `authorizePresentationUrl` property.
 If the property is present, the application should perform the OpenID4VP presentation using the presentation URL.
 On success, the `resumePendingIssuance(pendingDoc:, webUrl:)` method should be called with the authorization URL provided by the server.
 ```swift
 if let urlString = newDocs.last?.authorizePresentationUrl {
 	// perform openid4vp presentation using the urlString